pradipstha/osmmap/README.md

 This application uses OpenStreetMap data, which is © OpenStreetMap contributors and available under the Open Database License (ODbL).

-The application code is open source and free to use.

 ## 🤝 Credits

 - **OpenStreetMap**: Map data
 - **OSMnx**: Geoff Boeing
-- **Lato Font**: Łukasz Dziedzic

 ## 💡 Tips for Best Results